Sweden Democrats: Rise in national support (2014–2018)

-In the European election of 2014 SD received 9.67% of votes, winning two seats in the European Parliament and becoming the fifth party of the country.
+In the European election of 2014, SD received 9.67% of votes, winning two seats in the European Parliament and becoming the fifth largest party in the country.
 The party later joined the Alliance for Direct Democracy in Europe and the Europe of Freedom and Direct Democracy group.

-In the 2014 election the Sweden Democrats received 12.9% of the votes, doubling their support and becoming the third-largest party.
+In the 2014 election, the Sweden Democrats received 12.9% of the votes, doubling their support and becoming the third-largest party.
 The party remained big in Scania and Blekinge; for example in Malmö the party received 14% of the votes, in Landskrona it received 19% of the votes and in Sjöbo a total of 30% rendering the party the largest in that municipality.
 Other parties, however, remained firm in their decision to isolate them from exerting influence.
 Out of 29 constituencies electing parliamentarians, the party was the second largest in "Scania North & East" while being the third largest party in 25.
 Although relying heavily on rural areas and the deep south, the party also made strong inroads and results above 15% in some medium-sized central Sweden cities such as Norrköping, Eskilstuna and Gävle, indicating a widening of its voter base in all areas.

 Some time after that, Åkesson announced he would go on sick leave due to burnout.
 Mattias Karlsson was appointed to temporarily take over Åkesson's duties as party leader.

 On 23 March 2015, it was announced that Åkesson would return from his leave of absence to resume his duties as party leader following an interview to be broadcast on the Friday, 27 March instalment of the Skavlan program on SVT, and a subsequent press conference with the Swedish media.

 Amid media coverage regarding the high immigration figures and the European migrant crisis, the Sweden Democrats soared in all opinion polls during the summer of 2015, even topping web-based polls from YouGov and Sentio in late summer, with a little over a quarter of the vote.
 The party also saw rising support in phone-based polls, although the swing was lower.